mabdulkadr/ActiveDirectory-Scripts/Add-UsersFromCSVToADGroup/README.md

 ---

-## Disclaimer
+## ⚠️ Disclaimer

+This script is provided **as-is** without warranty.
-> ⚠️ Always test scripts in a lab environment before production use.
-The author is not responsible for any misuse or data loss.
+The author is **not responsible** for unintended modifications or data loss.
+Always test thoroughly before deploying in production.